From the 1948 Illinois State Blue Book.

 From the Moberly Weekly Monitor, April 2, 1931.

-For many decades a prominent newspaper man in Moberly, Missouri, Rolla Renfro Rothwell also served as the Mayor of that city for six terms, the longest tenure of any Moberly mayor up to that time.
-The son of U.S. Representative Gideon and Bettie Ragland Rothwell, Rolla Rothwell was born in Moberly on October 13, 1874.
-He attended both the Fleets Military Academy and the University of Missouri, and married in February 1899 to Fannie Fern Sims (1878-1968), with whom he would have one son, Rolla R. Rothwell Jr. (1907-1949).
+For many decades a prominent newspaperman in Moberly, Missouri, Rolla Renfro Rothwell also served as the Mayor of that city for six terms, the longest tenure of any Moberly mayor up to that time.
+The son of former U.S. Representative Gideon Rothwell and the former Bettie Ragland, Rolla R. Rothwell was born in Moberly on October 13, 1874.
+He attended both the Fleets Military Academy and the University of Missouri and married in February 1899 to Fannie Fern Sims (1878-1968), with whom he would have one son, Rolla R. Rothwell Jr. (1907-1949).

-Before his career in publishing and politics Rolla Rothwell was employed in the clothing store of William Little, and entered into the world of newspaper publishing in the 1890s, working in the printing plant for the Armstrong, Missouri Herald.
-The 1931 Moberly Monitor obituary for Rothwell notes that during his time on the Herald he "had his first experience in operating a linotype machine, then a new invention", and his experience here led him to join the staf of the Moberly Daily and Weekly Monitor in 1903, being a partner of J.W.
+Before his career in publishing and politics, Rolla Rothwell was employed in the clothing store of William Little, and entered into newspaper publishing in the 1890s, working in the printing plant for the Armstrong, Missouri Herald.
+The 1931 Moberly Monitor obituary for Rothwell notes that during his time on the Herald he "had his first experience in operating a linotype machine, then a new invention", and his experience here led him to join the staff of the Moberly Daily and Weekly Monitor in 1903, being a partner of J.W.
 Sydenstricker and later, Hardin Sims (Rothwell's father in law.)
-Rothwell would become managing editor of the Monitor, which would later undergo a consolidation into the Monitor Index in 1919.
+Rothwell would become managing editor of the Monitor, which would later undergo a consolidation into the Monitor-Index in 1919.
 Rothwell's obituary in the Monitor notes that even after he attained the office of Mayor he maintained an active interest in the paper's management, noting that: